mit-rss/tesse_install/README.md

 ## Troubleshooting Networking

+#### 1) socket error
-If you see the following `socket.error` when you roslaunch the bridge node (and don’t see anything in rviz), it’s possible your IP address has changed and you will need to go through the steps in the Networking section again with the new IP address(es) - this may happen periodically.
+If you see the following `socket.error` when you roslaunch the bridge node (and don’t see anything in rviz):

 ![](error_screenshot.png)

+It’s possible your IP address has changed and you will need to go through the steps in the Networking section again with the new IP address(es) - this may happen periodically.

+It may also be that you set your IP addresses incorrectly - double check that you followed all of the IP-related instructions in the Networking section correctly.

+Another possibility is that you have a firewall preventing communication - make sure that you don't have a firewall up on your host machine, and if that doesn't work you can try running the following commands from within your VM to turn off any firewalls (they will be backed up so you can restore them later if desired):

+`export PATH=$PATH:/sbin`

+`sudo iptables -S > iptables.bak`

+`sudo iptables -F`

+`cd ~/racecar_ws`

+`catkin_make`

+`source ~/racecar_ws/devel/setup.bash`

+#### 2) clock_cb AttributeError

 If you get the following error message after initialization: